dokku/dokku/docs/community/clients.md

 Given the constraints, running dokku commands remotely via SSH is fine.
 For certain configurations, the extra complication of manually invoking ssh can be a burden.

-While dokku does not yet have an official client, there are various ways in which you can interact with your dokku installation.
+While dokku does not yet have an official client, there are a multitude of ways in which you can interact with your dokku installation.
+The easiest is to use the **bash** client, though you may wish to use another.

 ## (bash) `dokku_client.sh`